Kunal Nayyar

-Kunal Nayyar (/kʊˈnɑːl ˈnaɪ.ər/, kuu-NAHL-_-NY-ər; born 30 April 1981) is a British actor.
-He portrayed Raj Koothrappali on the CBS sitcom The Big Bang Theory (2007–2019) and voiced Vijay on the Nickelodeon animated sitcom Sanjay and Craig (2013–2016).
-Nayyar also appeared in the films Ice Age: Continental Drift (2012), The Scribbler (2014), Dr. Cabbie (2014), Consumed (2015), Trolls (2016) and Sweetness in the Belly (2019).
-Forbes listed Nayyar as the world's third-highest-paid television actor in 2015 and 2018, with earnings of US$20 million and US$23.5 million, respectively.
+Kunal Nayyar (/kʊˈnɑːl ˈnaɪ.ər/, kuu-NAHL-_-NY-ər; born 30 April 1981) is an actor.
+He gained recognition for playing of Raj Koothrappali on the CBS sitcom The Big Bang Theory (2007–2019), and voiced Vijay on the Nickelodeon animated sitcom Sanjay and Craig (2013–2016).
+Nayar was nominated for Best Supporting Actor at the 2021 British Academy Television Awards for his role in Criminal: UK.

+Forbes listed him as the world's third-highest-paid television actor in 2015 and 2018, with earnings of US$20 million and US$23.5 million, respectively.
+As of 2024, his net worth is estimated to be $45 million.
+The asteroid 8627 Kunalnayyar is named after him.

 Early life

-Nayyar was born on 30 April 1981 in Hammersmith, London, to a family of Indian immigrants.
+Nayyar was born on 30 April, 1981 in the Hammersmith district of West London, to Indian parents.
 When he was three years old, his family returned to India and he grew up in New Delhi, where his parents live.
-He attended St. Columba's School, where he played badminton for the school team.
+He attended St. Columba's School in Gole Market, where he played badminton for the school team.

-In 1999, Nayyar moved to the United States to pursue a Bachelor of Business Administration in finance from the University of Portland in Oregon.
+In 1999, Nayyar moved to the United States to pursue a Bachelor of Business Administration in Finance at the University of Portland in Oregon.
 He started taking acting classes and appeared in several school plays while working on his degree.

-After participating in the American College Theater Festival, Nayyar decided to become an actor.
-He then attended Temple University in Philadelphia, Pennsylvania, where he received a Master of Fine Arts in acting.
+After participating in the American College Theater Festival at the Kennedy Center in Washington, D.C., Nayyar decided to become an actor.
+He then attended Temple University in Philadelphia, Pennsylvania, where he received his Master of Fine Arts degree in Acting.